srobinson/a11y-tutorials/src/validation/index.md

 The [demo script](assets/Validation.js) integrates everything discussed by enhancing the initial HTML, and managing validation for individual inputs and the form as a whole.

-Note the initialization which accepts three arguments:
+Note the initialization, which accepts three arguments:

 * The (`<form>`) element for which you wish to provide validation (*DOM node*)
-* The rules object, which must be in the form shown above in the **Enhanced HTML** section (*object*)
+* The rules object, which must be in the form shown in the **Enhanced HTML** section, above (*object*)
 * An options object with these properties:
     * `warning`: the text for the general warning message (*string*, default: `'Oops!
 Your form has some errors that need fixing'`)
     * `required`: the error message for required fields (*string*, default: `'This field is required'`)
-    * `deboune`: the delay in milliseconds for the debouncing of "as you type" validation, which may need adjusting based on usability testing (*integer*, default: `500`)
+    * `debounce`: the delay in milliseconds for the debouncing of "as you type" validation, which may need adjusting based on usability testing (*integer*, default: `500`)
     * `prefix`: The text/imagery prefixed to errors, which may include HTML (*string*, default: `'<strong>Error:</strong>'`)

 ## Variants and caveats